-The Company has laid out a remarkable acquisition strategy with the aim of both expanding the solutions offered to customers and entering new markets.
-During the year 2022 the acquisitions program continued, the contribution of which is expected to be particularly evident in the year 2023.
-Specifically:
+The Company has drafted a remarkable acquisition strategy with the aim of both expanding the solutions offered to customers and entering new markets.
+During the year 2023 the acquisitions program continued, the contribution of which is expected to be particularly evident in the year 2024.
+More specifically: